demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                        |**Required**
   ------------------- |------------------------------------------------------ |--------------
-  event\_id           |The UUID or FPID that identifies a particular event.   |Required
+  event\_id           |The UUID or FPID that identifies a particular event.
+The event id can be fetched from output context path(Flashpoint.Event.EventId) get-events command or indicator reputation command response or some other investigation.   |Required